naviter/seeyou_file_formats/SeeYou_Task_QR_Code.md

 *This is an Extension of the original format.*

 This extension allows you to define turnpoint sector shapes that are not circles.
 Such shapes are often used in gliding to describe Assigned Area turnpoints.
-With this extension it is possible to define an FAI sector, semicircle, a pie-slice and many other shapes.
+With this extension it is possible to define an FAI sector, semicircle, a pie-slice, keyhole and many other shapes.

 This schematic shows all the parameters available to define the shape of the turnpoint sector:
 ![SectorDefinition](./images/SectorDefinition.png)